Table of Content

-Manikaran which is formed of two words, mani (means gem) and karan (means ear).
-So, Manikaran means a jewel which we wear on ear (earring).
+Manikaran Gurudwara which is formed of two words, mani (means gem) and Karan (means ear).
+So, Manikaran means a jewel that we wear on-ear (earring).
 The history of this place well defined the name.
 Manikaran is a beautiful town located in the Parvati Valley on river Parvati, northeast of Bhuntar in the Kullu District of Himachal Pradesh.
 The altitude is around 1760 m and it is located 4 km ahead of Kasol.

-The tourists of Manali and Kullu usually prefer to visit Manikaran for the amazing hot springs and pilgrimage centers.
+The tourists of Manali and Kullu usually prefer to visit Manikaran Gurudwara for the amazing hot springs and pilgrimage centers.
 However, it attracts many tourists for its own heritage and beliefs carried by Hindus and Sikhs.
-And the gurudwara is not a regular gurudwara, it will look like a multi- storey building which is very grand and elegant.
-Geothermal energy plant has also been set up for experiments.
+And the gurudwara is not a regular gurudwara, it will look like a multi-story building which is very grand and elegant.
+A geothermal energy plant has also been set up for experiments.

 Once Guru Nanak Ji and his friend Bhai Mardana went to this place.
 Mardana felt hungry so they went to Langar (community kitchen) to collect food.
 Many people donated flour to make Roti(bread).
 But there was no fire in that cold place so, cooking was not possible.
 As directed by Guru Nanak, Mardana lifts a stone and a hot spring originated and then he guided him to put the roti which sank down and then he started praying to God and said he will donate one chappati in his name.